auehc/auehc.github.io/about.md

 permalink: /about/
 ---

 We are technically a subclub under Auburn's Association for Computing Machinery (ACM).
 But Auburn's ACM's EHC is a lot of text...

+This club was started in August of 2017 and was a spiritual successor to AUCTF created by Jeramy Lochner and Matt Rogers in 2015.

 ### Contact us